HOME

 The Verdict

 I've read plenty of Lovecraft back when I was a teen.
-I loved his sure feeling for psychological horror, the suspense slowly building up, culminating in a big climax.
+I loved his magic touch for psychological horror, the suspense slowly building up, culminating in a big climax.
 The complex pantheon of gods and creatures.
 And the detailed descriptions of his fin de siècle universe as well as of his nightmarish alien cities.
 Lovecraft was a good storyteller.
 Unfortunately, most of his stories follow the same scheme.
 After you've read a few you start to recognize patterns, and after a while you read the first sentences of a story and already know how it ends.
 Well, this in mind, Gentry is a good storyteller as well.
 Anchorhead works like a true Lovecraft work in several ways.
 It drops you off at an authentic old coastal town in Lovecraft County.
 The buildings are foreboding, the weather is forboding, the NPCs are foreboding.
 You stumble across plenty documents that are foreboding.
 From the first minute on you know this ain't gonna end well, and from there the tension slowly builds up and upper.
 There's probably no better Lovecraft game than Anchorhead, 26 years after its release.
 By today's standards it's pretty conventional, but given the countless attempts of being innovative that's not necessarily a bad thing.
 It's a bit stenographic at times, due to memory constraints, but I've seen enough Scott Adams to consider this a minor flaw.
 So yeah - Anchorhead is awesome.
 It's the #1 game in the Lovecraft segment and deservedly takes a place in a lot of top 10 lists.
 Its only flaw might be its biggest pro: It's the biggest fish in the pond of Lovecraft games, but exactly that makes it predicatble.
 Lovecraft was a master of atmosphere, but once you've read a couple of his novels you find out he's not exactly a master of unpredictability.

 BACKGROUND